vmorenocosta/vanguard_de_project/README.md

     * The data should be cleaned, in the expected schema, deduplicated, and relatively free of nulls (some nulls may exist in the dataset within reason).
     * As mentioned above, you should have at least 1000 rows in your `track` and `track_feature` tables.
 3. A pdf called `visualization.pdf` file containing images of your 3 data visualizations you created in Python.
+4. Once you have completed your Github files, you will submit the link to your public repository on your Onramp dashboard.
+There will be a field for your Github link and a field for your deployed project.
+Please drop the link to your visualization.pdf in the deployed project data field.
+Your project will not be considered submitted until you submit on the Onramp dashboard so please do not skip this important step!

 ## Environment Setup / Prerequisites